harvard-lil/website-static/app/_our_work/democratizing-open-knowledge.md

 In short, we are called to help global communities answer: who are we, where did we come from, and where are we going next?

-With support from the [Filecoin Foundation for the Decentralized Web](https://ffdweb.org/), a "nonprofit organization committed to preserving humanity's most important information by fostering the development of open-source software and open protocols," Democratizing Open Knowledge will explore how those library goals can be met, not just by institutions like Harvard and the patrons who can access our services, but by self-governing communities at every scale around the world.
+With support from the [Filecoin Foundation for the Decentralized Web](https://ffdweb.org/), a “nonprofit organization committed to preserving humanity’s most important information by fostering the development of open-source software and open protocols,” Democratizing Open Knowledge will explore how those library goals can be met, not just by institutions like Harvard and the patrons who can access our services, but by self-governing communities at every scale around the world.

 In particular, we are interested in the following areas: